tbttin/notes/makes/gnu-make-manual.md

-- One reason this is useful is to prevent a target from getting implicit recipes (from implicit rules or the `.DEFAULT` special target; see [Implicit Rules] and see [Defining Last-Resort Default Rules]).
+- One reason this is useful is to prevent a target from getting implicit recipes (from implicit rules or the `.DEFAULT` special target; see [Using Implicit Rules] and see [Defining Last-Resort Default Rules]).

-- Empty recipes can also be used to avoid errors for targets that will be created as a side-effect of another recipe: if the target does not exist the empty recipe ensures that `make` won't complain that it doesn't know how to build the target, and `make` will assume the target is out of date.
+- Empty recipes can also be used to avoid errors for targets that will be created as a side-effect of another recipe:? if the target does not exist the empty recipe ensures that `make` won't complain that it doesn't know how to build the target, and `make` will assume the target is out of date.